 (2) provide advice and coordination to state agencies as requested by the agencies;

-(3) serve as a source of information and referral for the public, news media, and others concerned with food safety; and
+(3) serve as a source of information and referral for the public, news media, and others concerned with food safety and defense; and

-(4) make recommendations to Congress, the legislative committees with jurisdiction over agriculture finance and policy, the legislature, and others about appropriate action to improve food safety in the state.
+(4) make recommendations to Congress, the legislative committees with jurisdiction over agriculture finance and policy, the legislature, and others about appropriate action to improve food safety and defense in the state.